How Cub Scouts Are Organized/What Den is my child in?

 When and where do we meet?

 In Pack 82, we typically have three meetings per month on Monday nights at 7pm.
-From September 2018 through June 2019, we will be holding our Pack Meetings at Camp Herms (North room of the Main Lodge).
+From September 2018 through Spring of 2020, we will be holding our Pack Meetings at Camp Herms (North room of the Main Lodge).

 The three meetings are as follows (subject to change):

 - Pack Meetings (first Monday of the month), where the entire Pack and parents meet as a group

 - Den Meetings (each den determines meeting times for the month) with individual dens having separate, age appropriate meetings (for Tigers, parent attendance is mandatory, for all other dens, parent attendance is appreciated, but not required);